Coda (Led Zeppelin album): Songs

-"We're Gonna Groove" is a Ben E. King cover that opens the album.
-Most of the track was recorded live at a concert held at the Royal Albert Hall in January 1970 while Page added new guitar parts to the recording.
+"We're Gonna Groove" is a Ben E. King cover (original title is "Groovin'") that opens the album.
+The track was recorded live at a concert held at the Royal Albert Hall in January 1970; for the Coda album, Page removed audience sounds and live guitar, overdubbing a studio recorded guitar.
 The unedited version can be heard in the complete recording of the original Royal Albert Hall concert of 9 January 1970.
 The original album notes incorrectly state that the track was recorded at Morgan Studios in June 1969.
 This song was used to open a number of concerts on the band's early 1970 tours and was originally intended to be recorded for inclusion on Led Zeppelin II.

 "Poor Tom" is an outtake from Led Zeppelin III, having been recorded at sessions held at Olympic Studios in June 1970.

 "Walter's Walk", a reject from Houses of the Holy, was recorded at sessions during April and May 1972.

 "I Can't Quit You Baby" is taken from the same January 1970 concert as "We're Gonna Groove" but was listed as a taped rehearsal in the original liner notes.
 The recording was edited to remove the crowd noise as well as the beginning and ending of the song.
 The crowd sounds were muted on the multi-track mixdown, as was done with "We're Gonna Groove".